OctopusDeploy/People/Engineering/Software-Engineering/L4-Lead-Software-Engineer.md

 ## 🧭 Culture and Leadership

 - I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md).
-- I empower engineers to work independently and avoid becoming a bottleneck.
+- I avoid becoming a bottleneck, by setting up other engineers on my team for success for longer periods of time before needing to check back in.
 - I make sure difficult work that needs to be done gets done, like hard debugging, incident response, and reverse-engineering tasks.
-- I guide my team to focus on their highest value contributions within the organisation’s structure and scheduling.
+- I understand our organisation structure and how we schedule work, and help my team find their highest value contributions in this environment.
-- I assess risk transparently, provide actionable recommendations, escalate when necessary, and manage outcomes responsibly.
+- I transparently assess risk, provide actionable recommendations, escalate when necessary, and manage outcomes.
-- I actively identify problems and collaborate with others to prevent or resolve them quickly.
+- I recognise problems and proactively engage with other people to prevent or resolve them quickly.
-- I coordinate projects requiring input from multiple teams and diverse roles.
+- I am comfortable coordinating projects where success requires the input of multiple teams and diverse technical roles.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.
-- I refine processes and implement improvements that strengthen team collaboration.
+- I proactively refine processes and implement improvements that strengthen team collaboration.
 - I work effectively with cross-functional team members (e.g., Product Managers and Designers), aligning on outcomes and ensuring mutual needs are met.

 <details>